Sharad001/Adventurous-opengl-game/README.md

 http://www.tinyuploads.com/images/YgwfB0.bmp - save it as tree

 save all of them in the same folder where the source codes are there.

+Before compiling the code please go through this:

+UBUNTU based/similar distros

+Paste the following commands in your Terminal/Console.

+-- freeglut is an open source Development library of OpenGL/Glut.

+         "sudo apt-get install freeglut3 freeglut3-dev mesa-common-dev"

+-- For newer versions of Ubuntu (>= 11.10) you have to install another package to correctly link the libraries.

+         "sudo apt-get install binutils-gold"